asadja/node-mysql-orm/README.md

 	 */
 	recreateDatabase: false,
 	/*
-	 * CAUTION: Setting this to true will drop the tables mentioned in
+	 * CAUTION: Setting this to true will drop the tables specified in
 	 * the schema then recreate them
 	 */
 	recreateTables: false,
+	/*
-	/* Causes an annoying delay between each line output by ORM's logger */
+	 * Causes an annoying delay between each line output by ORM's logger.
+	 * Useful with logLevel=3, as warnings generate a much longer delay
+	 * than info messages.
+	 */
 	debug: process.env.DEBUG,
 	/*
 	 * Log level (1,2,3=FAIL/WARN/INFO).
 See logging.js for more info.